-This recipe of nargis mandakki is very nostalgic.
-It takes me back to my school and college days during my stay in Harihar, Karnataka, which is 14 kilometers from the city Davangere, Karnataka.
+This recipe of Nargis mandakki is very nostalgic.
+It takes me back to my school and college days during my stay in Harihar, Karnataka, which is 14 kilometers from the city of Davangere, Karnataka.

-Davanagere is popular for dishes like Davangere beene dosa , mirchi bajji, mandakki usli, pundisappu palya, khara mandakki, Guladiki Undi, and many more.
+Davanagere is popular for dishes like Davangere benne dosa , mirchi bajji, mandakki usli, pundisappu palya, khara mandakki, guladiki undi, and many more.

-Every time we go to India for vacation, we pack least 2-3 liters of this Nargis mandakki from my sis-in-law father's restaurant along with some davangere special mixture (sev).
+Every time we go to India for vacation, we pack at least 2-3 liters of this Nargis mandakki from my sister-in-law's father's restaurant along with some davangere special mixture (sev).

-This masala mandakki recipe is easy to prepare at home with few ingredients.
-Nargis Mandakki recipe was shared by my sister's mother-in-law, whose native is davangere and I alteast make it once a month and eat it as a snack with piping hot masala chai and bajji.
+This masala mandakki recipe is easy to prepare at home with a few ingredients.
+Nargis Mandakki recipe was shared by my sister's mother-in-law, whose native is davangere, and I make it once a month and eat it as a snack with piping hot masala chai and pakoda.

 How to Make Nargis Mandakki

-Heat oil in a big pan on medium-low flame.
-Once the oil is hot, add mustard seeds, jeera, and let them splutter.
+Heat 2 tablespoons oil in a big pan on medium-low flame.
+Once the oil is hot, add ½ teaspoon mustard seeds, ½ teaspoon jeera, and let them splutter.

-Then add curry leaves, green chilies, and then crushed garlic.
+Then add 1 stalk of curry leaves, 3-4 green chilies, and then 3-4 cloves of crushed garlic.

-Fry until green chilies turn little brown, and then turn off the stove.
+Fry until green chilies turn a little brown, and then turn off the stove.

 (Note: There should be no moisture in the green chilies or curry leaves, and they should be crisp).

-Add the turmeric powder, salt, and sugar, and stir it well.
+Add ¼ teaspoon turmeric powder, salt to taste, and ½ teaspoon sugar, and stir well.

-Finally, add the puffed rice, and mix it well until it is well coated.
+Finally, add 2 cups of puffed rice, and mix it well until it is well coated.

-Lastly, add roasted gram powder or daliya powder (putani powder) and mix well.
+Lastly, add 1 tablespoon roasted gram powder (putani powder) and mix well.

-Davangere special nargis puffed rice or nargis mandakki is ready to eat.
-Serve with Tea/Coffee and Bhaji’s.
+Davangere special nargis puffed rice is ready to eat.
+Serve with tea or coffee and bhaji’s.

 Serving Suggestions

-Enjoy spiced puffed rice as it is, or top it with chopped onion, coriander leaves, and sev for that extra taste, along with masala tea and onion bajjis.
+Enjoy spiced puffed rice as it is, or top it with sev, chopped onion, coriander leaves, for that extra taste, along with masala tea and onion pakoda or aloo bajji.

 Storage Suggestions

-Store in an airtight container once it cools.
-Stays crisp for 2-3 weeks if handled well.
+Store in an airtight container once the mixture has cooled.
+Stays crisp for 2-3 weeks if stored well.

 Nargis Mandakki (Davangere Special Puffed Rice)